 Don’t let this happen to you.

 2. Explore Additional Ways To Amplify Keyword Context.

 Craft a title at the start of your resume that succinctly states the position you’re seeking.
-Follow it up with a description which succinctly captures your unique selling proposition (USP).
+Follow it up with a description which succinctly captures your unique selling proposition.

-Create a separate keywords section where you list out the major keywords that connect your skills with the position you’re after.
+Then, build a separate keywords section where you list out the major keywords that connect your skills with the position you’re after.
+For example:

 List the most important ones first, followed by secondary keywords.
 NEVER list keyword skills that you don’t actually possess.